gamekid88/tips_shortcode/readme.txt

 == Description ==

 Adds a shortcode to show a tip box on any post or page.
-Use the simply [tip][/tip] shortcode to place the text into a tip box.
+Simply use the [tip][/tip] shortcode to place the text into a tip box.

 = Make Suggestions Or Contribute =
 Tips Shortcode is on [GitHub](https://github.com/fpcorso/tips_shortcode/)!